jasonknoll/DiscordRLCSBot/ideas.md

 ## Language
 ---
-* Python -> Fun to use, currently knowledgeable
+* Python -> Fun to use, currently knowledgeable, easy-to-use discord library
 * C# -> Better than java imo, but not very good at it.
 Useful in make personal projects to benefit my skills at work.
 Discord.NET seems to be a fairly complex in its OOP structure so I need to take time and actually read the documentation.
 * Java -> no